microsoft/Olive/README.md

 >[!TIP]
 ><details>
-><summary>Powershell Users</summary>
+><summary>PowerShell Users</summary>
->Line continuation between Bash and Powershell are not interchangable.
-If you are using Powershell, then you can copy-and-paste the following command that uses compatible line continuation.
+>Line continuation between Bash and PowerShell are not interchangable.
+If you are using PowerShell, then you can copy-and-paste the following command that uses compatible line continuation.
 >
 >```powershell
 >olive auto-opt `